HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 Product A defines the structural parity region under steady-state assumptions; Product B must test that region under realistic operating and market constraints and explicitly invalidate portions that fail collapse criteria.
 In this note, the structural invalidation boundaries are feedstock > ~$931/tonne, CI > ~37.4 gCO2e/MJ, and effective credit < ~$1.35/gal.

-• Fossil jet benchmark basis: $2.85/gal reference benchmark used in the parity equation (assets/data/notes/hefa-cost-parity-vs-fossil-jet/hefa_parity_inputs.json).
+• Fossil jet benchmark basis: Fixed $2.85/gal reference benchmark used in the parity equation (assets/data/notes/hefa-cost-parity-vs-fossil-jet/hefa_parity_inputs.json).
+This is a screening anchor, not a fuel-price forecast.

 • Feedstock benchmark basis: Base feedstock assumption $900/tonne with solved parity threshold of ~$930.8/tonne.